-Committee for the Assessment of Student Learning and Experience - Committee for the Assessment of Student Learning and Experience (CAStLE) is a standing committee of the Faculty Senate.
-CAStLE is responsible for supporting academic departments in the development and revision of academic program learning goals, assessment plans, assessment reports, and the use of results to improve programs.
-CAStLE also works with the Assistant Vice President for Assessment to review and evaluate assessment related reports and activities.
+University Student Learning Assessment Committee - The University Student Learning Assessment Committee (USLAC) is a standing committee of the Faculty Senate.
+USLAC is responsible for supporting academic departments in the development and revision of academic program learning goals, assessment plans, assessment reports, and the use of results to improve programs.
+USLAC also works with the Assistant Vice President for Assessment to review and evaluation assessment related reports and activities.